NovatecConsulting/camunda-bpmn-documentation-generator/README.md

     ./gradlew buildPluginDescriptor

-Publish to local maven repository for the using in a maven project
+Publish to local maven repository for usage in a maven project

     ./gradlew publishToMavenLocal